-Depending on the type, the detectors connected to the product may suffer sensitivity variations when used continuously for extended periods.
+Detectors connected to the product may suffer sensitivity variations when used continuously for extended periods.

 This function is programmed processing designed to stabilize the zero point by correcting fluctuations in readings around the zero point (zero drift) caused by sensitivity variation over time.
 Default settings: OFF (FS = 100 %LEL), ON (when FS is other than 100 %LEL)